 Butane is an organic compound which consists of an alkane with 4 carbon atoms.
 It may refer to a mixture of 3 isomers.
 At atmospheric pressure, Butane is a gas.
 They are liquefied gas that is highly flammable.

-Compared to ethane, hydrogen butane is consists of the complex set of conformations that is related to the constitution.
+Compared to ethane, hydrogen butane consists of the complex set of conformations that is related to the constitution.
 The below figure represents the 4 conformations of butane.

 The above diagram explains the rotation about C2-C3 bond due to the change in potential energy.